EB-5 Investment Visa

 - Other tangible property

-In addition, capital can include a promissory note - an immigrant investor's promise to pay.
-This promissory note must be secured by the immigrant investor's own assets and must be specifically listed in the promissory note.
-All capital is valued at fair market value in United States dollars.
+The law also allows capital to include a promissory note, meaning an immigrant investor's secured promise to pay.
+The investor must back the promissory note with personal assets, listing them specifically in the note.
+All capital is valued at the fair market value in United States dollars at the time of investment.

-Lastly, the immigrant investor must actually place their capital "at risk."
-There must be a risk to lose the investment and a chance for gaining profit.
-A promise to return any portion of the immigrant investor's minimum capital negates the element of "at risk," and thus, does not qualify as an investment under EB-5.
+The immigrant investor must actually place their capital "at risk."
+There must be a chance the original capital could be lost or generate a profit.
+Promising to return any portion of an investor’s required capital negates the “at risk” requirement and invalidates the investment under the EB-5 program.

 Defining a New Commercial Enterprise

-A "New Commercial Enterprise" is defined as a for-profit activity formed for the ongoing conduct of lawful business that was established after November 29, 1990.
+A "new commercial enterprise" is a for-profit activity formed for the ongoing conduct of lawful business and established after November 29, 1990.

 - Partnership